 This paper examines the long-run effects of siting a large government-financed manufacturing facility in a region during World War II (WWII) on local development and on individual-level earnings mobility during the Postwar period.
 We test for market-level effects by comparing counties that received plants for idiosyncratic war-related reasons to counties that were observably similar in 1930.
 In counties where plants were sited manufacturing employment rose by 30 percent and average production wages rose by 10 percent after the war, with both remaining elevated through 2000.
-Plant sitings led to permanent increases in regional population and employment and long-lived effects on local incomes.
-We test for individuallevel effects by studying the long-term earnings effects on workers based on where they resided before the war as children.
-Growing up in a locale where a large plant was constructed had an economically significant impact on mens' adult wages.
-These plants also increased upwards intergenerational household income mobility for children born to parents with below-median family incomes in 1940.
-We find that sitings of plants that were easier to convert to civilian production led to permanent regional growth but not increased dependence on postwar military spending.
-However, we find that individual residents only benefited from sitings of ordnance plants, which typically produced for the military during the Cold War and had little effect on regional growth.
+We find that sitings of both ordnance plants-which could not be converted to civilian use-and general-purpose plants had similar effects on Postwar manufacturing, but that only regions with ordnance plants remained oriented towards defense production during the Cold War.
+In addition, plant sitings led to permanent increases in regional population and employment and had long-lived effects on local incomes.
+We test for individual-level effects by studying the long-term earnings effects on workers based on where they resided before the war as children.
+While we find evidence of selective migration of better-educated invidividuals into regions with plants, we also find that men born in a locale where a large plant was constructed had 2-4% higher wage and salary earnings as adults in the 1970s and 1980s, though we find no such effects for women's earnings.
+Moreover, plant sitings increased intergenerational household income mobility for pre-war resident children.
+For children with parents whose 1940 earnings were below the median, we find an effect of a plant siting on adult earnings ranks equivalent to their having parents 4 percentiles higher in the 1940 earnings distribution.

 ^{}PRELIMINARY: DO NOT CIRCULATE.
-We are grateful to James Feigenbaum, Claudia Goldin, Bhash Mazumder, Walker Hanlon, Edward Glaeser Nathaniel Hendren, Taylor Jaworski, Lawrence Katz, Patrick Kline, Dmitri Koustas, James Lee, Nathan Nunn and seminar participants at Harvard University, UIUC, Purdue, the 2017 Society of Labor Economists meetings and the Michigan H2D2 Research Day for helpful comments.
+We are grateful to James Feigenbaum, Claudia Goldin, Bhash Mazumder, Walker Hanlon, Edward Glaeser Nathaniel Hendren, Taylor Jaworski, Réka Juhász, Lawrence Katz, Patrick Kline, Dmitri Koustas, James Lee, Nathan Nunn and seminar participants at Harvard University, UIUC, Purdue, the 2017 Society of Labor Economists meetings and the Michigan H2D2 Research Day for helpful comments.
 Andrea Atencio De Leon provided excellent research assistance.
 This report is released to inform interested parties of ongoing research and to encourage discussion.
 Any views expressed on statistical, methodological, technical, or operational issues are those of the author and not necessarily those of the US Census Bureau.
-Results disclosed under DRBs #CBDRB-FY20-037 and #CBDRB-FY20-131.
+Results disclosed under DRBs #CBDRB-FY20-037, #CBDRB-FY20-131, and #CBDRB-FY20-339.